Joan Long: 1978-1988: Transition from writer to producer

-After The Picture Show Man, Joan Long continued on her path as a producer and worked on various other films, with an emphasis on social justice and gender issues.
+After The Picture Show Man, Long continued on her path as a producer and worked on various other films, with an emphasis on social justice and gender issues.

 She worked as a producer with Margaret Kelly on Puberty Blues (1981), an adaptation of Kathy Lette and Gabrielle Carey's book of the same name.
 The film is a coming of age story that follows two teenage girls in their important life stage.
 The feature also tackles different themes such as sex, drugs, school, etc.

 She was involved in Silver City (1984) which was directed and originally written by Sophia Turkiewicz.
 After having seen the young filmmaker's previous work Letter from Poland (1978), Long tried to bring one of Turkiewicz's other scripts, written in 1974, to the screen.
 After several modifications done on the original screenplay, Long decided to bring Australian playwright Tom Keneally on board to help forge a story.
-Eventually, on their eleventh draft, they got green-lit with a story that depicted the Polish post-war refugees’ journey to Australia, after World War II, focusing on a time that greatly shaped the nation's current multiculturalism.
+Eventually, on their eleventh draft, they got green-lit with a story that depicted the Polish post-war refugees' journey to Australia, after World War II, focusing on a time that greatly shaped the nation's current multiculturalism.
 The film addressed different themes such as identity, assimilation, culture, and ultimately, revolved around the refugees’ relation and interaction with their new home.
 The film screened throughout Australia, Europe and the United States.

+Other roles

+Long became the first female president of the Australian Writers Guild (AWG), in 1972.
+During that same year's inquiry into the Australian film industry, Long who represented the AWG, was one of the two women present among the 99 witnesses, and was, at one point, mistaken for a secretary by one of the male witnesses.

+She had also made it a mission of hers to preserve the industry's history.
+In 1984, she was appointed head for the National Film and Sound Archive's first Advisory Committee.

+Recognition

+Long received three AWGIE Award, for the films The Pictures That Moved: Australian Cinema 1896-1920 (1968) and The Passionate Industry: 1920-1930 (1971), and Paddington Lace (1970).